What is Energy?

 |Renewable resources are not affected by human activities.||Non- Renewable resources are affected by human activities.|

 |Examples of Renewable resources- Air, water and solar energy||Examples of Renewable resources- Mineral, oil and Coal|

 Natural Resources – Sources of Energy

-Good sources of energy should have following qualities:
+Good sources of energy should have the following qualities:

 - Optimum heat production per unit of volume/mass used

 - Easy to transport

 Earlier coal was used pretty much everywhere, from domestic use to steam engines all the way to Titanic.
 One problem that coal faced was transporting large amounts of coal needed all around the world.
 Hence now world-over energy use is shifting towards either diesel or electricity.
 This example shows how petroleum is better against coal on all the above parameters.

 There are a two types of sources of energy classified by their popularity and use,